 Saluting Magpies

-Magpies will supplement their diet of insects by reading the nests of other birds and eating their eggs and young.
-When a gamekeeper is attempting to raise a family of songbirds and loses the next generation hungry magpies, one can easily see how the magpie's reputation would be tarnished in the eyes of the gamekeeper.
+Magpies will supplement their diet of insects by raiding the nests of other birds and eating their eggs and young.
+When a gamekeeper is attempting to raise a family of songbirds and loses the next generation to hungry magpies, one can easily see how the magpie's reputation would be tarnished in the eyes of the gamekeeper.
 To the gamekeeper, and to those like him, seeing the magpie anywhere near their breeding grounds would be bad luck indeed

 Other Magpie Superstitions